Whatever It Takes

 A Voice from Africa

-I like the way my colleague, Dr. Solomon Aryeetey, a medical doctor who led a Pioneers team among the Fulani Muslims in Mali and later started Pioneers-Africa, expressed it:
+My colleague Dr. Solomon Aryeetey is a medical doctor.
+He led a Pioneers team among the Fulani Muslims in Mali and later started Pioneers-Africa.
+I like how he expressed it:

-Today we live in the Acts 29 era of Kingdom expansion, praying “Do it again, Lord, just as you did in the early Church.”
+Today we live in the Acts 29 era of Kingdom expansion.
+We pray, “Do it again, Lord, just as you did in the early Church.”
 Let us so live, then, as the first believers did.
 Committed to Christ.
 Committed to each other.
-Committed to seeing the task continued and completed among the unreached—whatever it takes … for as long as it takes.
+And committed to seeing the task continued and completed among the unreached—whatever it takes … for as long as it takes.

 Start a conversation with one of our mission mentors about taking your next steps in expanding God’s Kingdom.

 Photo Essay – Remembering What God Has Done

 Turning points from our 40 years: “We continually reminded ourselves that God didn’t say, ‘Go into all the world where you can get a missionary visa.’
 He just said, ‘Go into all the world.’”